sidekiq-cron/sidekiq-cron/README.md

 -----------------

 - Redis 2.4 or greater is required.
-- Sidekiq 2.17.3 or grater is required.
+- Sidekiq 4 or grater is required (for Sidekiq <4 use version sidekiq-cron 0.3.1)

 Change Log
 ----------